PX4/PX4-user_guide/en/releases/README.md

 Point releases are the ones where the major/minor version tag changes.
 They come with major new features, new hardware support, and general improvements.

+#### Major or minor change?

+The decision on whether the upcoming release will involve a change in major version, or just a minor will be discussed during the weekly Maintainers meeting.

+If the general consensus agrees that the change for the upcoming release is big enough, the major version will be updated.
+Otherwise, only the minor version will be updated.

 #### Initial Branch-out

 Branch-out means when the `release/Major.minor` branch gets created off of the `main` branch of PX4-Autopilot.